-A validated permit was issued by the Corps on Nov.
+A validated permit was issued by USACE on Nov.
 6, 2020.
-The project requires a separate Presidential Permit from the U.S. Department of Energy (DOE).
-DOE's review continues.
+The project requires a separate Presidential Permit from the U.S. Department of Energy for the transmission line's crossing of the Maine-Quebec international border.
+A Presidential Permit was issued on Jan.
+14, 2021.

-MAINE ATLANTIC SALMON IN-LIEU FEE PROGRAM (1st & 2nd CDs) - The Regulatory Division worked with the U.S. Fish and Wildlife Service (USFWS), Maine Department of Marine Resources (MEDMR), and the Maine Department of Transportation (MaineDOT) to develop an agreement for use of an in-lieu fee (ILF) program to provide an alternative to permittee-responsible mitigation when the Corps requires mitigation for stream impacts and/or projects involve coordination with the USFWS for impacts to the endangered Atlantic salmon.
-The ILF program provides applicants an efficient and workable alternative to permittee-responsible mitigation of paying a fee, if the USFWS and/or District, in consultation with the other federal resource agencies, agree it is the best alternative, taking into account the Mitigation Rule issued by the Corps and EPA in April 2008.
+MAINE ATLANTIC SALMON IN-LIEU FEE PROGRAM (1st & 2nd CDs) - The Regulatory Division worked with the U.S. Fish and Wildlife Service (USFWS), Maine Department of Marine Resources (MEDMR), and the Maine Department of Transportation (MaineDOT) to develop an agreement for use of an in-lieu fee (ILF) program to provide an alternative to permittee-responsible mitigation when USACE requires mitigation for stream impacts and/or projects involve coordination with the USFWS for impacts to the endangered Atlantic salmon.
+The ILF program provides applicants an efficient and workable alternative to permittee-responsible mitigation of paying a fee, if the USFWS and/or District, in consultation with the other federal resource agencies, agree it is the best alternative, taking into account the Mitigation Rule issued by USACE and EPA in April 2008.
 The fees collected through the ILF program will be aggregated by Salmon Habitat Recovery Unit which cover a large portion of the state of Maine.
 The funds must be used within a specified time period to restore, create, and enhance aquatic resources and/or preserve aquatic resources and their associated uplands to benefit the Atlantic salmon.
 A public notice soliciting comments on the prospectus for this program was issued on March 28, 2017.
-After addressing comments, the sponsor, MEDMR, was authorized by the District to draft the program instrument and on May 16.
-2018 to develop the final instrument.
-The instrument was fully signed by the Corps, USFWS, and MEDMR on Sept.
+After addressing comments, the sponsor, MEDMR, was authorized by the District to draft the program instrument and on May 16, 2018 to develop the final instrument.
+The instrument was fully signed by USACE, USFWS, and MEDMR on Sept.
 20, 2018 and is now available for use by permit applicants.
 Only two proposals for its use have been received to date.